Caleb Porter: Professional coach

 In 2015, the Timbers once again reached the MLS Cup Playoffs, setting a new single-season club record in wins (15), while leading the league with 13 shutouts.
 Porter led the Timbers to their first MLS Cup final, which they won, 2–1, against Columbus Crew SC.
-From 2013-15, Porter helped guide the Timbers to the fourth-most points (159) among all MLS clubs, behind only the New York Red Bulls (169), Seattle Sounders FC (167) and LA Galaxy (165).
+From 2013 to 2015, Porter helped guide the Timbers to the fourth-most points (159) among all MLS clubs, behind only the New York Red Bulls (169), Seattle Sounders FC (167) and LA Galaxy (165).

 On January 27, 2016, Porter signed a long-term contract extension with the Timbers.
 On November 16, 2017, Porter and the Timbers mutually agreed to separate.

 On January 4, 2019, Columbus Crew announced Porter as their new head coach, to replace Gregg Berhalter, who had left to become the head coach of the United States men's national soccer team.
 Porter's appointment was made simultaneously with the announcement of Tim Bezbatchenko as Crew SC's new president.

-Porter helped lead Columbus to victory in MLS Cup 2020 but failed to lead the Crew to the playoffs in any other season.
-On October 10, 2022, after missing consecutive post-seasons -- including a loss on the final day of the 2022 season -- Porter was fired as Crew head coach.
+Porter helped lead Columbus to victory in MLS Cup 2020, making him one of only three coaches ever to win MLS Cup with different teams.
+However he failed to lead the Crew to the playoffs in any other season.
+On October 10, 2022, after missing consecutive post-seasons — including a loss on the final day of the 2022 season — Porter was fired as Crew head coach.

+On December 19, 2023, the New England Revolution announced that it had appointed Porter as its head coach, filling the void left by Bruce Arena several months prior.
+In 2024, Porter led New England to a 9-21-4 (W-L-D) record in the regular season, second-worst in the Eastern Conference.
+On September 15, 2025, Porter was dismissed from his role as head coach.